koolreport/core/README.md

 1. PHP 5.4 or higher

 # Installation
-Copy the folder `koolreport` into your project and it is ready to run.
-You can start creating report.
+Creat a folder called `koolreport` into your project and copy the folder `core` to it.
+You can now start creating report.

 # Create your first report